NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 ## Method Requirements

 Protocols can require specific instance methods and type methods to be implemented by conforming types.
 These methods are written as part of the protocol’s definition in exactly the same way as for normal instance and type methods, but without curly braces or a method body.
 Variadic parameters are allowed, subject to the same rules as for normal methods.

-Note

-Protocols use the same syntax as normal methods, but are not allowed to specify default values for method parameters.
+Default values, however, cannot be specified for method parameters within a protocol’s definition.

 As with type property requirements, you always prefix type method requirements with the `class` keyword when they are defined in a protocol.
 This is true even though type method requirements are prefixed with the `static` keyword when implemented by a structure or enumeration: